FingerMotion Inc. (FNGR) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price recommended by analysts for FingerMotion Inc. (FNGR) is $5.00, which is $0.02 above the current market price.
-The public float for FNGR is 26.91M and currently, short sellers hold a 2.50% of that float.
-On August 16, 2023, FNGR’s average trading volume was 789.56K shares.
+The average price estimated by analysts for FNGR is $5.00, which is $0.58 above than the current price.
+The public float for FNGR is 29.41M, and at present, short sellers hold a 2.28% of that float.
+The average trading volume of FNGR on August 22, 2023 was 806.61K shares.

 FNGR’s Market Performance